Appearance

 Local Code Review

-caliper check reviews your local changes with AI before you commit — no GitHub PR needed.
-It analyzes staged changes for logic errors, security issues, design problems, and convention violations, then presents findings interactively.
+npx caliper review reviews your local changes with AI before you commit — no GitHub PR needed.
+Run it manually or wire it into a pre-commit hook via npx caliper gate for automatic enforcement.
+It analyzes staged changes for logic errors, security issues, design problems, and code out of compliance with your repo's established patterns, then presents findings interactively.

 Basic usage